genilab/genilab.github.io/collaborate.md

 * Reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/) with a short message.

-### Industry Partners
+### For Industry Partners

-We seek to collaborate with Industry Partners that can help with:
+We seek to collaborate with Industry Partners that work with us on:

 * Ideas for Candidate Projects that we can develop together.
 * Your Technology as Research Resource for experimentation.